Modern C++

 When use signed integer?

-prefer expressing non-negative values with signed integer and assertions
+Prefer expressing strictly positive values with signed integers and assertions

 When use unsigned integer?